I have wondered if I have a wandering soul.

 We have done this for centuries.
 The US is built upon generations past who set sail for its shores looking for something better- better freedom; better climate; better prospects.
 I may not be descended from those early settlers, but wanderlust and a love for the US runs in my blood.
 My great-aunt set sail for love; a war bride to an American GI.
 My grandfather drove from east coast to west; a tourist and modern-day explorer.
 I came here a student with no intention of staying.
 But then I fell in love.

 Dahlonega was the first place where I dared to dream that I could be somebody.
 It was a fresh start; a place where no one knew me.
-The unshakable feeling that I had always had that I didn’t belong – that I was inherently different and therefore inferior – was left behind in Winchester.
+The unshakable feeling that I’d always had that I didn’t belong – that I was inherently different and therefore inferior – was left behind in Winchester.
 How strange it was, that in a place where I was nothing like everyone else, I finally felt like I fitted in.
 I fell in love – quickly and deeply, as I always do – with a place and a man and I thought that the two were intertwined, that I could not feel any love for one without the other.

 How wrong I was.
 I make my pilgrimage to Dahlonega about once a year, and it is not a person that I remember, but emotions.
 I remember feeling like a child in her mother’s too-big shoes as I sat in a history classroom, the youngest student and the only foreigner.
 I remember the dread that I could physically feel in the pit of my stomach each time I approached the gym.
 I remember battling with my demons.
 I remember the excitement of my own apartment, my own kitchen, my own schedule and my own rules.
 I remember the day when I finally realised, as I walked behind Price Memorial Hall and the sun glinted off the gold steeple, that everything would be okay.